republic-eclipse/Data-Science-Intern/README.md

 ```
 ## Usage

-make sure to select the dataset folder as your working directory
+Make sure to select the dataset folder as your working directory